tqre/archlive/README.md

 ### Kind of security alert

 The salt keypairs are generated upon enabling the service for the first time.
-If this is done before while making the iso image, it results in same keypair in all the minions.
+If this is done in airootfs, before making the iso image, it results in same keypair in all the minions.
 This is why initial salt configuration should be done with a script.